-Penetration testing, or pen testing as it is more commonly known, can be complicated and will vary greatly business to business.
-This article aims to break down some of the most common types of penetration testing so you can make an informed decision when it comes to your own organisation.
+Penetration testing, or pen testing as it is more commonly known, can be complicated.
+This article will break down some of the most common types of penetration testing to help you make an informed decision of if, and which, pen test might be right for your own organisation.

 In general, penetration testing can be understood as the process of testing the security of your network and systems to see if they’re protected against a cyber attack.

-A penetration test takes on the role of a hacker, breaching your network to see if a vulnerability exists that can be exploited in order to gain access to sensitive information or systems.
+A penetration tester takes on the role of a hacker, seeking to exploit vulnerabilities in your network in order to gain access to sensitive information or systems.

 Once a scope is agreed, the pen testers will attempt to hack into your systems and then provide a report on the vulnerabilities found, including suggestions on how to correct them so they don’t get exploited in an actual attack.